test1477/dfdfd/docke.md

 # Main function to process all repositories
 def main():
+    """
-    """Main function to process all repositories and extract metadata.""" repositories = fetch_repositories()
+    Main function to process all repositories and extract metadata.
+    """
+    repositories = fetch_repositories()
     all_repo_details = []